zerocracy/zerocracy.github.io/pages/policy.md

 To start working with us you have to be invited by someone we already know, whose [reputation](#18) is over <del>+1024</del> <span id="1.min-rep" style="color:red">+256</span>.
-Fill out [this form](https://www.0crat.com/join) (you can do it every <span id="1.lag">16</span> days) and your resume will be assigned to one of examiners, examiner can `invite` you or reject your resume with `deny` command.
-In both cases he/she will get <span id="1.bonus">+32</span>
+Fill out [this form](https://www.0crat.com/join) (you can do it every <span id="1.lag">16</span> days) and your resume will be assigned to one of our examiners, who can `invite` you or reject your resume with `deny` command.
+In both cases the examiner will get <span id="1.bonus">+32</span>
-reutation points.
+reputation points.
 The person will be your "mentor" and will be responsible for helping you out in the system.
 A mentor may have up to <del>16</del> <span id="1.max-students" style="color:red">24</span> students and pays <span id="1.price">128</span> [points](#18) for each new invitation.